KoroLion/JSGetImageAsDataURL/README.md

 # JSGetImageAsDataURL

-Simple library to get base64 encoded image from the user in browser just in one line:
+Simple ES6 library for browser to get base64 encoded images from the user just in one line:

 ```js
 const base64Image = await getImageAsDataURL();
 ```

-Also, image is cropped to the specified squared size.
+Also, images are cropped/zoomed to the specified size.

 This library is useful to get avatar from user in one line of code and then send it with other data in JSON.